johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 Teleports
     The link source can be either a teleport source or a teleport destination.
     The destination cell is automatically set to the other teleport type.
-    Teleport destination is the only cell type that can be linked to multiple sources.
+    Teleport destination is the only floor type that can be linked to multiple sources.

 Stairs
     The link source can be either a downward or an upward stairs cell.
-The direction of the stairs will be automatically adjusted based on the elevation of the involved levels.
+The direction of the stairs will be automatically adjusted based on the elevation of the levels at the two ends of the link.

 Doors
     The link source can be either an entrance or an exit door.
 The